From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Why teens might need more help than you think

-Adolescence involves brain remodeling and a temporary dip in executive functioning.
-Teens may struggle with starting assignments, managing time, remembering due dates, and regulating emotions.
+Adolescence involves significant brain remodeling and a temporary dip in executive functioning.
+Even teens who were previously independent may suddenly struggle with starting assignments, managing time, remembering due dates, organizing materials, or regulating emotions.
+This is normal and expected.

 How to support teens

-Takeaway: Teens often need renewed scaffolding because their brains are reorganizing, so offer structure that supports independence without taking over.
+Takeaway: Teens often need renewed scaffolding because their brains are reorganizing.
+Support should feel collaborative, respectful, and flexible.

 Use collaborative problem solving to tackle homework challenges together

-Collaborative problem solving treats the child as a partner in solving the problem and shifts the dynamic from adult demand to joint problem solving.
+Collaborative problem solving treats the child as a partner in understanding what is getting in the way.
+It shifts the dynamic from adult demand to joint problem solving and helps uncover the real barriers.

 How to run a session